pearcej/complex/ThinkComplexity/_sources/Small World Graphs/Breadth-First Search.rst

     node = stack.pop(0)

 That works, but it is slow.
 In Python, popping the last element of a list takes constant time, but popping the first element is linear in the length of the list.
-In the worst case, the length of the stack is O(n), which makes this implementation of BFS O(nm), which is much worse than what it should be, O(n + m).
+In the worst case, the length of the stack is :math:`O(n)`, which makes this implementation of BFS :math:`O(nm)`, which is much worse than what it should be, :math:`O(n + m)`.

 We can solve this problem with a double-ended queue, also known as a **deque**.
 The important feature of a deque is that you can add and remove elements from the beginning or end in constant time.
 To see how it is implemented, see http://thinkcomplex.com/deque.